infinityworks/spike-aws-batch/docker-sh/README.md

     | jq -r '.[].Key' > list.txt
 ```

-set the ENV variable RESTORE_DRYRUN passed into docker to allow a dry run (no resore requests just output the commands it would have run)
+set the ENV variable RESTORE_DRYRUN passed into docker to allow a dry run (no restore requests just output the commands it would have run)
 ```bash
 export RESTORE_DRYRUN=true
 ```